AndrewTFesta/andrewtfesta.github.io/cv.md

     </div>
 </div>

-- Led efforts in developing test harness for verifying and validating code functionality on target systems to comply with DO-178C
+- Ensured compliance with FAA regulations by designing and implementing a test harness in Simulink, MATLAB, and C++ to verify and validate code functionality on target systems for aircraft fire detection systems
-- Cleaned and analyzed messy sensor data that fed into systems used for detection of aircraft fires
+- Reduced workload of customer reporting by automating metric reports on adherence and completion of functional and technical requirements
-- Automated generating metric reports detailing code completion to present to customers
+- Performed requirement and code reviews in C++ and MATLAB for style, completeness, and accuracy

 ## Rochester Institute of Technology